Updated on 2025-07-22 GMT+08:00

 Specifies the number of concurrent connections that can be used by a user on a single CN.

-To ensure the proper running of a cluster, the minimum value of CONNECTION LIMIT is the number of CNs in the cluster, because when a cluster runs ANALYZE on a CN, other CNs will connect to the running CN for metadata synchronization.
+To ensure that a cluster runs properly, the minimum value of connlimit is the number of CNs in the cluster, because when a cluster runs ANALYZE on a CN, other CNs will connect to the running CN for metadata synchronization.
 For example, if there are three CNs in the cluster, set CONNECTION LIMIT to 3 or a larger value.

 Sets the timestamp when a user takes effect.
 If this clause is omitted, there is no restriction on when the user takes effect.

-Sets the timestamp when a user expires.
+Sets an expiration timestamp for an account.
+After the specified time, the account cannot be used.
 If this clause is omitted, there is no restriction on when the user expires.

 Sets the name of resource pool used by a user, and the name belongs to the system catalog: pg_resource_pool.